fourthperson/personality_api/README.md

 Each response JSON body has a <code>status</code> key which is an integer and a <code>data</code> key which contains the data pertaining to that response.<br/><br/>
 Status value <code>200</code> means Success, with the requested information in the <code>data</code> key.<br/>
-Status value <code>500</code> means that an error occured, and it will return a string description of the error under the <code>data</code> key.
+Status value <code>500</code> means that an error occurred, and it will return a string description of the error under the <code>data</code> key.

 ## Demo